Siloya/SemanticImageClassification-YOLO-RDF-ConceptNet-SPARQL/README.md

 - Open [http://127.0.0.1:5000](http://127.0.0.1:5000) in your browser.
 - Click **"Choose Image"** and upload an image.
 - The system detects objects, links them to **ConceptNet**, and stores **RDF data** in **Blazegraph**.
+- The generated RDF files are saved in the output/ directory.

 ### 2. Query RDF Data
 - Use the **SPARQL Query** section in the web interface.